spicycheeto/XRPL-NFT-Proof-of-Attendance-Infrastructure/README.md

 ```
 Expects Stringified JSON object with the following key, value pairs.
 *Please note: these are required.
-Additional metadata can be attached to memo object.
+Additional metadata can be attached to memo key.

 {
   account: String,